COINtoolbox/DRACULA/README.md

 # DRACULA - Dimensionality Reduction And Clustering for Unsupervised Learning in Astronomy

-DRACULA is distributed under GPL3 or latter and is maintained by Michel Aguena (University of Sao Paulo).
+DRACULA is distributed under GPL3 or latter.
+It is one of the products of the second edition of the [COIN Residence Program](http://iaacoin.wix.com/crp2015) and is maintained by Michel Aguena (University of Sao Paulo).

-If you have any questions, suggestions or just want to be updated about new capabilities added to this code, please send an email to coin_dracula+subscribe@googlegroups.com .
+If you have any questions, suggestions or just want to be updated about the development of the code, please send an email to coin_dracula+subscribe@googlegroups.com .

 If you use DRACULA in your research, please cite [Sasdelli et al, 2015](http://arxiv.org/abs/1512.06810).